Cordless Roofing Nailers

 The honest tradeoff against pneumatic

-In exchange you get zero compressor noise, no hose snag risk on a steep pitch, no oil mist, no morning warm up, and the freedom to nail a single shingle without firing up an entire compressor setup.
+You give up about 1.5 pounds versus a pro pneumatic, and your shots-per-minute ceiling is lower.
+In exchange: zero compressor noise, no hose snag risk on a steep pitch, no oil mist, no morning warm-up, and the freedom to nail a single shingle without firing up an entire compressor setup.

-Picking the right cordless roofing nailer for your platform
+Picking the right platform

 Frequently asked questions